 5. Lunchtimes are the best times

 Is the best thing about your job actually related to your role?
-Or do the highlights of your working day consist of free coffee, FIFA at lunchtime and your position as Office Spotify DJ.
+Or do the highlights of your working day consist of free coffee, FIFA at lunchtime and your position as Office Spotify DJ?

 Positive workplace environments are really important, but wouldn’t it be nice to enjoy the other seven hours of your day a bit more?

-6. Old tech is holding you back
+6. Dated tech is holding you back

 Your skills will only get you so far – you need to work somewhere with the right tools!